From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 \subsubsection{Lack of Interpretability}

 FL models allow decentralized data processing, but their black-box nature makes it difficult to understand how decisions are made.
-This is particularly critical in healthcare, where incorrect decisions, such as misdiagnoses or inappropriate treatment recommendations, can have severe consequences~\citep{li2022explainable}.
-The opacity of these models raises concerns about trust and accountability, as medical professionals must be able to explain and justify the decisions made by such systems~\citep{li2023towards}.
+The opacity of these models raises concerns about trust and accountability, as medical professionals must be able to explain and justify the decisions made by such systems~\citep{li2022explainable,li2023towards}.

 The primary challenge in achieving interpretability in FL stems from the decentralized nature of data.
 Since each client's data remains private, the global model lacks direct access to local datasets, making it harder to detect biases, noisy features, or irrelevant data points.
-Additionally, resource constraints (e.g., limited computational power and communication bandwidth) can hinder the integration of advanced interpretability techniques.
-Moreover, multiple stakeholders are involved in the decision-making process in FL: the central server needs to understand the significance of certain features, while clients must comprehend how their data contributes to the model's performance.
+Additionally, privacy-preserving mechanisms, such as DP, can obscure data details, further complicating efforts to generate meaningful explanations.
+Moreover, multiple stakeholders are involved in the decision-making process in FL: the central server needs to understand the significance of certain features to ensure reliable global updates, while clients must comprehend how their data contributes to the model's performance.
+These multi-level interpretability needs, combined with resource constraints (e.g., limited computational power and communication bandwidth), present unique challenges for integrating advanced interpretability techniques in FL.

 Interpretable feature selection is an essential component of addressing these interpretability challenges in FL.
 By identifying the most relevant features and filtering out noisy or redundant data, FL models can not only improve performance but also increase transparency in their decision-making processes.
 In healthcare, this is particularly important, as clinicians need to understand which clinical factors the model considers most relevant.
 For instance, \cite{soltan2024scalable} utilized SHAP values to analyze the correlation between 20 clinical features and COVID-19 outcomes in FL settings, finding that eosinophil count had the greatest influence on predictions. \cite{cassara2022federated} introduced a mutual information-based approach to select relevant features in a decentralized manner, while \cite{zhang2023federated} proposed an unsupervised technique to detect outlier features and group similar ones via hierarchical clustering in FL.